Esri/i3s-spec/profiles/common/docs/geometryAttribute.md

 # geometryAttribute

 Each GeometryAttribute object is an accessor, i.e. a view, into an arraybuffer.
 There are two types of GeometryAttributes - VertexAttributes and FaceAttributes.
-While the first describe properties that are valid for a single vertex, the second are used to describe faces and other structures by providing a set of indices.
-As an example, the <code>faces.position</code> index attribute is used to define which vertex positions make up a face.
+VertexAttributes describe valid properties for a single vertex, and FaceAttributes describe faces and other structures by providing a set of indices.
+For example, the <code>faces.position</code> index attribute is used to define which vertex positions make up a face.

 ### Related: